Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/getting-started/plugins.md

 ## Plugin Registration

-We now uses [nuxt like](https://nuxt.com/docs/guide/directory-structure/plugins#creating-plugins) plugin registration.
 From now on, You just have to create a file inside `src/plugins` directory and export default a function from it.
 This function will have `app` as a parameter.
 You can use this `app` to register your plugin.

 ::: code-group